Gavin-Persad/predictions/plan.md

 - create round creation and link to game week✅
 - edit enterscores form to add lavery cup selection and link to supabase✅
 - edit predictions display to also show lavery cup selection✅
-- check round progression to winner
+- check round progression to winner⏳
-- check reset lavery cup function
+- check reset lavery cup function⏳

-20. view lavery cup
+20. view lavery cup✅

-- Create base page and link to view seasons
+- Create base page and link to view seasons✅
-- create view lavery cup component
+- create view lavery cup component✅
-- have in rounds, similar to the george cup with scrollable columns and player list which is checked off
+- have in rounds, similar to the george cup with scrollable columns and player list which is checked off✅
-- show selections only after live start
+- show selections only after live start✅
-- mark selections as correct or incorrect once scores are in.
+- mark selections as correct or incorrect once scores are in.✅
 - no winners show reset coming warning

 21. Test cups and format